BacterialCommunitiesAndPopulation/Friday20thMay/rematch_handsOn.md

 In this hands-on module we will use [ReMatCh](https://github.com/bfrgoncalves/ReMatCh/tree/course_version) to identify the presence/absence of a set of target genes and also use it to identify sequence variants based on read mapping against a reference.
 Information about its use and parameters can be found at the application's [GitHub page](https://github.com/bfrgoncalves/ReMatCh/tree/course_version).

 This data set will consist of 8 sequencing runs of *Campylobacter jejuni* that will be used has query, and 8 target genes that we want to match the reads to.
+The *C. jejuni* genomes were obtained from different spontaneous Ciprofloxacin resistance mutants of the reference stain 81-176.
+Details can be found in the following paper: ["Effect of ciprofloxacin exposure on DNA repair mechanisms in *Campylobacter jejuni*" Microbiology (2013), 159, 2513–2523] (http://www.microbiologyresearch.org/docserver/fulltext/micro/159/12/2513_mic069203.pdf?expires=1463468864&id=id&accname=guest&checksum=7D107820B32FBE0B15D4EF33E65D7A90).
+All isolates p1, p3, p4 and p6 are resistant to Ciprofloxacin.

 To start the analysis, make sure you have loaded the necessary modules and added the necessary software to the PATH.